0xatrilla/LiquidSky/README.md

 - **🌐 Open Protocol**: Built on the decentralized AT Protocol
 - **📱 Native Experience**: Leverages the latest iOS capabilities
 - **🏗️ Clean Architecture**: Well-structured, maintainable codebase

-Experience the future of social media with LiquidSky - where beautiful design meets decentralized technology! ✨